Polifemo (opera): Background

-The beginning of eighteenth-century saw the rise of Italian culture in London.
+The beginning of the eighteenth century saw the rise of Italian culture in London.
 Not only was Italian literature popular, but there was a "sudden craze for Italian opera".
 Among the many creative energies of Italian creators in the 18th century it was felt that opera best encapsulated the principles of neoclassicism.
 Italian opera had been presented in London as early as 1705 with Thomas Clayton's Arsinoe, Queen of Cyprus.
 The success of George Frideric Handel's first Italian opera for London, Rinaldo of 1711 and three subsequent operas led to the formation in 1720 of the Royal Academy of Music, a company devoted to presenting Italian opera at King's Theatre.
 Despite the financial stability due in large part to backing from King George I, the company collapsed in 1728, probably due to a combination of high fees for star singers as well as the changing tastes of the public, who had made The Beggar's Opera (first performed 29 January 1728) a hit.
 Handel and his impresario John Jacob Heidegger were able to start a Second Royal Academy of Music in 1729.
 This second company was based on a subscription model.
 Although it started out moderately, its success grew with the re-engagement of Senesino, the castrato who had successfully performed in Handel's Italian operas of the "first" Royal Academy of Music.
 Beginning in 1731, Handel began to incorporate English into his operas.
 In 1732 there had been a pirated version of his Acis and Galatea.
 Handel responded with a new production in while interpolating Italian arias from his dramatic cantata of 1708, Aci, Galatea e Polifemo.
 While Handel did not abandon Italian opera entirely, he was aware of the public's changing tastes, moving away from heroic plots towards more magical elements while stretching the boundaries of opera seria.